Nesvilab/FragPipeTPP/README.md

 #### install.packages("renv")

-If succesfull a message will appeared saying: "The downloaded binary packages are in", and it will indicate a path in the user's local machine.
+If successful a message will appeared saying: "The downloaded binary packages are in", and it will indicate a path in the user's local machine.

 ### 2. Install TPP and FragPipeTPP packages